kruthika-kr/nyc-taxi-analytics-pipeline/README.md

 9,554,778 Records
 ```

-This demonstrates cloud data recovery and operational troubleshooting skills.
+This demonstrated cloud data recovery and operational troubleshooting skills.

 ---